LunarBaseEngin/LunarBase/README.md

+#10 minuts getting started
-Following the examples to get started.
-Runnable java examples are under the folder "https://github.com/LunarBaseEngin/Application/tree/master/src/LCG/Examples", clone this project to your desktop, and run it for yourself:
+Runnable java examples are under the folder [example](https://github.com/LunarBaseEngin/Application/tree/master/src/LCG/Examples), clone this project to your desktop, and run it for yourself:

 [creation.conf](https://github.com/LunarBaseEngin/Application/blob/master/creation.conf) is the configure file that tells LunarBase how to initialize a database.
 Any parameters in the [creation example](https://github.com/LunarBaseEngin/Application/blob/master/creation.conf) can be changed to meet your requirements.
 For example, if you need to cache the hottest 1 million records in memory, you shall change the parameter cache_records_in_memory = 20, (1 << 20 = 1 million).
 Of course, all the runtime tunable parameters can be changed at any time the db running.

-**## Case 0 CreateDB:  **
+#step 1: create a new database
 ```
  String creation_conf = "/home/feiben/EclipseWorkspace/LunarBaseTutorial/creation.conf";
  LunarDB.getInstance().createDB(creation_conf);